citp/privacy-policy-historical/i/in/int/intofilm.org.md

-> *The following text is extracted and transformed from the intofilm.org privacy policy that was archived on 2014-11-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141104192852id_/http%3A//www.intofilm.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the intofilm.org privacy policy that was archived on 2015-05-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150506105710id_/http%3A//www.intofilm.org/privacy-policy) for the most accurate reproduction.*

-# Privacy policy - Into Film
+# Privacy Policy - Into Film

 ## Introduction and General Terms